snok/container-retention-policy/README.md

 # 📘 GHCR Container Retention Policy

-A GitHub Action for deleting old image versions from the GitHub container registry.
+A GitHub action for deleting old image versions from the GitHub container registry.

 Storage isn't free and registries can often get bloated with unused images.
 Having a retention policy to prevent clutter makes sense in most cases.